 - Avoiding the following:

 - A splint to keep your thumb and wrist still.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve your pain and inflammation, such as:

 NSAIDS may cause side effects.
 Ask your doctor if they are safe for you to take.

-- Applying ice or heat to your wrist (your doctor or nurse will tell you which one to use).
-When using heat:
+- Applying ice or heat to your wrist.
+Your doctor or nurse will tell you which one to use.

-- Do not leave heating pads on for more than 20 minutes at a time.
+- Do not leave the water bottle or heating pad on for more than 15 minutes at a time.

 - When using ice:

 - Apply an ice pack for 20 minutes every 4 to 6 hours.

 - Help with splinting.

 - Show you how to adjust your home and work activities to ease the stress on your wrist.